ocecaco/stacked-borrows/README.md

     [lang/expr_semantics.v](theories/lang/expr_semantics.v).
   - The semantics of Stacked Borrows itself is in [lang/bor_semantics.v](theories/lang/bor_semantics.v).
-The following table matches the definitions in the technical [appendix] with the Coq definitions.
+The following table matches the definitions in the technical [appendix] with the Coq definitions and their [Miri implementation][Implementation].

     | Definitions in [appendix]      | Coq definitions in `bor_semantics.v` | [Implementation] in Miri |
     |--------------------------------|--------------------------------------|--------------------------|